root-project/web/manual/creating_a_user_application/index.md

 }
 {% endhighlight %}

-Save the code in file, for example as `demo1.cxx`.
+Save the code in a file, for example as `demo1.cxx`.

-Compile the `demo1.cxx` file as follows:
+On Linux and MacOS compile the `demo1.cxx` file as follows :

 {% highlight C++ %}
    g++ demo1.cxx $(root-config --glibs --cflags --libs) -o demo1
+{% endhighlight %}

+The equivalent command on Windows is:

+{% highlight C++ %}
+cl -nologo -MD -GR -EHsc demo1.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
 {% endhighlight %}

 Then you can run the program as follows: